 The ancient Roman amphitheatre at the archaeological site of Pompeii in southern Italy will host a series of shows between June and July.

-The initiative was presented this Tuesday (12), in Roma, and includes performances by American musician John Legend (11/6), from the New Zealand actor's band Russell Crowe (9/7), protagonist of “Gladiator”, and the Italian pop opera trio Il Volo (17/7).
+The initiative was presented this Tuesday (12), in Rome, and includes performances by American musician John Legend (June 11), and the band of the New Zealand actor Russell Crowe (9/7), protagonist of “Gladiator”, and the Italian pop opera trio Il Volo (17/7).

 “Today we celebrate the very happy marriage between cultural artistic heritage and a national excellence, which is singing,” said Italy's Minister of Culture, Gennaro Sangiuliano.